East Bay Regional Park District at the Crossroads

 We have never seen trees die off at this rate or this magnitude, and the impacts are multi-faceted.
 Fire danger from dry wood; fewer trees negatively affect native species and habitats; changes to sunlight and shade affects both plant and animal life as well as people who come to hike, picnic, and otherwise enjoy the parks.

 In addition to the dying trees, climate change is causing other issues in the East Bay Regional Parks.
 Several water bodies (such as Lake Temescal in Oakland) are warming and the blue green algae is so toxic swimming has been banned at times; others have become lethal for pets to come in contact with.
-Sea level rise threatens shoreline parks, and there may be contamination from legacy chemicals left by prior industrial uses in urban parks such as at the recently acquired Point Molate.
+Sea level rise threatens shoreline parks, and can potentially mobilize contamination from legacy chemicals left by prior industrial uses in urban parks such as at the recently acquired Point Molate.
 High heat forced closure of the parks on several occasions in 2023 and 2024, a first, which further elevates fire danger.
 Dangerous conditions also threaten the safety and well-being of essential park workers.

 With the changing climate creating so many issues at once for our parks, a new holistic, science-based approach to assessing damages and identifying solutions is needed at the board level.